Tailor-made Luxury Holidays

 The latest insight from our time spent exploring Zambia.

-We love the incredible variety offered across the different safari areas of Zambia, combined with the wide array of ways you can experience the bush.
-Home to some of the best walking and river safaris in Africa.
-Incredible wildlife experiences and great guiding.
+We love the incredible variety offered across the different safari areas of Zambia, combined with the different ways you can experience the bush.
+Home to some of the best walking and river safaris in Africa, incredible wildlife experiences and great guiding, Zambia's creates unforgettable experiences.
 It's impossible not to also mention the Mighty Zambezi River and Victoria Falls.

-Zambia is a country with no limits, there’s truly something for everyone.
+Zambia is a country without limits.
 This is the destination for those with a passion for safari, who are looking for a game rich experience, excellent guiding, and accommodation ranging from natural walking camps which melt in to the bush, to some of the most luxurious lodges in Africa.
-Zambia is famous for its warm hospitality; there’ll always be a welcoming smile and stories of recent adventures over a gin & tonic around the campfire.
-The national parks are less restrictive than many other African countries, walking for all ages is actively encouraged, you feel free on safari in Zambia and that everyone involved in your holiday is passionate about making your experience as memorable as it possibly can be.
+Zambia is famous for its warm hospitality; picture a welcoming smile and stories of recent adventures over a gin & tonic around the campfire.
+The national parks are less restrictive than many other African countries, walking for all ages is actively encouraged.
+Everyone involved in your holiday is passionate about making your experience as memorable as it possibly can be.

 Wildlife & Game